-A year ago I got ambitious and decided I’d like to make a nice Easter wreath for my door.
-I went to the craft store, bought a wreath form, some little flowers, some cute eggs, and I was ready.
+A few years ago I got ambitious and decided I’d like to make a nice Easter wreath for my door to celebrate the arrival of Spring.
+I went to the craft store, bought a wreath frame, some little faux flowers, some cute Easter eggs, and I was ready.
 I don’t remember what happened, but I never got that wreath made.
 That’s life right?

 I’ve got to say that I am no less busy this year, in fact, having gone back to school, I am way busier now than I was then, but I’ve also noticed that sitting down to craft is a good stress reliever for me (and sometimes more fun than doing stats), so I was hoping to fit in some wreath making this year.

-And this week I found the time and made this cute Easter wreath!
+And this week I found the time and made this cute Easter egg wreath!
 Now it’s hanging happily from my front door, reminding me that it’s Spring!
 (Even if it is supposed to snow this week.)
+I really love how this wreath turned out and it was super simple to make, which is always an added bonus.
+Let me show you how to make an Easter wreath just like this one!

 How I love little flowers in the Spring!
 In fact, this week I’ve been in Southern Utah, where it’s nice and warm and everything is in bloom and I couldn’t get enough of the tiny little flowers by the pool we were at.

 I have to admit that I am not a huge wreath lover usually, but my Christmas wreath was my favorite, so I wanted to make something similar.
-And I have to admit that I also love my Easter wreath from a few years ago:
+And I have to admit that I also love my Easter wreath from a few years ago which is another great springtime wreath.
+I guess maybe DIY wreaths are more my thing than I thought.

 DIY Easter Wreath:

 - Plastic eggs (I got mine at Hobby Lobby and they were similar to these.
-I just cut off the string.)
+I just cut off the string.
+Or you can find some that are the type that you fill with candy.)

-- Floral accents-I chose 3: pink flowers, white flowers and yellow flowers in a different size.
+- Floral accents—I chose 3: pink flowers, white flowers, and yellow flowers all in a different size to add variety to it.
 I also used the greenery from my yellow flowers.
-You can pink whatever you love.
+You can pick whatever flowers you love.
+The craft store will likely have a ton to choose from.

 Instructions: